jontyms/OnboardLite/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-6. Start and enable the service.
+8. Start and enable the service using `systemctl`.
+Do the same for `nginx` if installed.
-7. Put the service behind Cloudflare.
+9. Put the service behind Cloudflare.
-8. Profit!
+10. Profit!

 ## Editing Form Data